by Linda Barth

 I whisper my thanks and then, in a much stronger voice than I could have hoped for, I begin to tell my story.

-I try to keep a look of defiance from my face, the one that even the mere mention of my parents gives me.
+I try to keep a look of defiance off my face, the one that mentioning my parents always gives me.

-“My Nana was a wonderful person, she had the most loving, generous heart, just like you two.”
+“My Nana was wonderful.
+She had the most loving, generous heart, just like you two.”
 I blush a little when I say that, but it’s true and they should know it.
 “Her parents emigrated from Russia, and she was born in a little town in Pennsylvania, at the foot of the Allegheny Mountains.
 She lived there all her life.”

 I reach inside the collar of my blouse and pull out the silver chain.
 The locket dangles as I turn it toward them, and I know Catherine recognizes it immediately.
 “This was hers.”
 With one finger, I trace the ornate engraved M on its face.